Lathrop Dog Bite Lawyer

 Watch YouTube Video: The video listed below contains some helpful recommendations to help protect yourself from harm's way when a dog is about to bite or attack you.Learn the Warning Signs

 Dogs communicate with people in many ways.
 Understanding their body language is essential to know when it is unsafe to approach them.
-Following are common warning signs exhibited by a dog before becoming aggressive:
+The following are common warning signs exhibited by a dog before becoming aggressive:

 - A stiff or erect tail